The village of Llanmadoc with the hamlets of Cheriton, Cwm Ivy & Landimore

 A great place for walkers and orinthologists – you can walk for miles and not meet another person.

-Luxury one bedroom cottage in Gower village of Llanmadoc, walk to pub with food, shop, beach.
-Quality SKS bed.
+Quality one bedroom cottage in Gower village of Llanmadoc, walk to pub with food, shop, beach.
+Very high quality huge 6×6 bed.
 Luxury en-suite bathroom.
-Woodburner, WIFI, Sky/BT Sports, washer, dryer, dishwasher, enclosed dog secure garden, o/r parking.
+Woodburner, WIFI, Sky/BT Sports, washer, dryer, dishwasher, dog secure garden, o/r parking.
 Coastal village location

-One bedroom self-catering holiday apartment in Llanmadoc.
-Sleeps two adults.
-Walking distance 1 mins to shop, 7 mins to pub, charming rural lane stroll 10-15 min to beach.
-Parking to the door.
-Sky/BT Sports, SFast BTWIFI.
-2+ dogs welcomed.
+1 bed s/c apartment in Llanmadoc.
+Sleeps two.
+Walk 1 min to shop, 7 mins to pub, rural lane 10-15 min to beach.
+Parking to door.
+Sky/BT Sports, SF WIFI.
+3+ dogs welcomed.
 Short stays welcome.
 Perfect for walkers.
 Perfect location and peaceful.

 WTB 4* Award winning, newly converted stone barn set in the spectacular Cheriton Conservation Area.
 One double plus sofa bed in the lounge.
 Pub, beaches and shop close by.
 WiFi, bed linen, towels & full c/h included.
 Short lets available.
 Sorry, no smoking /pets.